APA Board of Directors

 Director elected at Large, Focused

-W. Shedrick Coleman is a partner in the Cowart Coleman Group that practices architecture, land planning and interior design.
-He currently serves as chairman of the Chatham County– Savannah Metropolitan Planning Commission (MPC) in Georgia.
+W. Shedrick Coleman is Principal of Sheddarchitecture and practices architecture, land planning, and interior design.
+He currently serves as chairman of the Chatham County–Savannah Metropolitan Planning Commission (MPC) in Georgia.
 The planning commission is the joint city-county planning agency responsible for comprehensive planning and zoning recommendations to the member governments and for historic and natural preservation, community, transportation, and land use planning.

 Angela D. Brooks, AICP